Algebraic aspects and functoriality of the set of affiliated operators: Affiliated Operators

 \subsection{Algebraic Structure of $\afm$}

 In this subsection, we equip the set of affiliated operators with the algebraic structure given by two binary operations, the {\it sum} and the {\it product}, and two unary operations, the {\it Kaufman-inverse} and the {\it adjoint}.
+Thus from Remark \ref{rem:distributivity_operators}, we note that $(\afm; + , \cdot)$ is a near-semiring (see Definition \ref{def:near-semiring}).

 \begin{lem} \textsl{ Let $\kM$ be a von Neumann algebra. \begin{itemize} \item[(i)] For $A, B \in \kM$, $A B^{\dagger}$ is in $\afm$. \item[(ii)] Let $A, B, C \in \kM$ such that $\ran(C) \subseteq \ran(B)$ and $\nul (B) \subseteq \nul (A)$.
 Then \end{itemize} } \end{lem} \begin{proof} \begin{itemize}[leftmargin=0.8cm, itemsep=0.2cm] \item[(i)] Note that $\nul (B) = \nul \big( I - \nulN(B) \big) \subseteq \nul \left( A \big( I - \nulN(B) \big) \right)$ and $\ran(B^{\dagger}) \subseteq \nul (B)^{\perp}$.
 Thus, \item[(ii)] Let $T = A/B$ and $C\in \kM$ as given.
 Since $\ran(C) \subseteq \dom(T)= \ran(B)$ we can see that $B^\dagger C$ lies in $\kM$ (see Proposition \ref{prop:douglas_soln}).
 Hence $TC = (A/B) C = A(B^\dagger C)\in \kM$. \qedhere \end{itemize} \end{proof}